Being a member of the Canadian Garden Council means:

 Membership includes:

-- Discount on registration to the International Garden Tourism Conference, October 20 to 22, 2022 Victoria, BC
+• Discount on registration to the Garden Tourism Conference

 Destination Garden Centres/ Destination Garden Communities: $500

-- Destination Garden Communities (Communities Bloom, Fleurons, Proclamation Municipalities)
+• Destination Garden Communities (Communities in Bloom, Fleurons, Proclamation Municipalities)

 Includes:

-- 1 Year of the Garden 2022 post shared with Promotional Garden Partner/week
+• 1 Live the Garden Life post shared with Promotional Garden Partner/week

-- Year of the Garden 2022 will follow Promotional Partner social media platforms
+• Live the Garden Life will follow Promotional Partner social media platforms

-- Use of ‘Year of the Garden 2022 Promotional Garden Partner’ logo
+• Use of ‘Live the Garden Life Promotional Garden Partner’ logo

-- Recognition on our dedicated ‘Promotional Partner’ page on Year of the Garden 2022 website
+• Recognition on our dedicated ‘Promotional Partner’ page on Live the Garden Life website

 Need more info, please contact us at membership@gardencouncil.ca